ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

 -------------

 You can run Docker on several operating systems.
-For example, you can run Docker under Linux (and CamCOPS will run in Linux-under-Docker-under-Linux).
+For example, you can run Docker under Linux (and CRATE will run in Linux-under-Docker-under-Linux).
-You can similarly run Docker under Windows (and CamCOPS will run in Linux-under-Docker-under-Windows).
+You can similarly run Docker under Windows (and CRATE will run in Linux-under-Docker-under-Windows).

 - You need Docker Engine installed.
 See